Demo

 How it works

 Deployments track when a version of an application is deployed to an environment.
 Each deployment records the version, commit hash, environment, and linked pull requests.
-Filter deployments by application, environment, and date range to find exactly what you need.Change type
+Filter deployments by application, environment, and date range to find exactly what you need.Setting up deployments for DORA Metrics

 Sweetr automatically determines the change type for each deployment by comparing commits against the previous deployment:- Forward: A standard deployment with new changes.